 G-HT4TFH19W6

-These are the cookies I make when I want people to pause mid-bite and do that quiet little nod like, “Yep.
-That’s the one.”
+These are the cookies I make when I want people to pause mid bite and do that quiet little nod like, “Yep, that’s the one.”
 Brown butter brings the toasted, hazelnut vibe.
 Homemade toffee adds crisp caramel crunch.
 And the chocolate pockets?
 Non-negotiable.

 These cookies are quite delicious and very buttery.
 I made these brown butter chocolate chip toffee cookies during that week between Christmas and New Years and when friends and family were rotating into town they enjoyed these cookies a well.
 Also, they stay nice and chewy for days.